elileinkram/_feedstack_web/README.md

 We will use your implementation to assign posts new rankings.

-[Jasper](https://play.google.com/store/apps/details?id=com.jasper.jasper) will then generate a new feed corresponding to the new algorithm.
+[Jasper](https://play.google.com/store/apps/details?id=com.jasper.jasper) will then generate a new feed based on the new algorithm.

 If you need help uploading your code watch [this](https://j.gifs.com/K1pmOx.gif).